LAB02-Research/DeepL-Translator/README.md

 Summary of the core functions:

-* **Text**: translate text, written or just drag a .txt file to the text field.
+* **Text**: translate written text, or just drag and drop a .txt file.

-* **Documents**: translate a variaty of documents.
-Has lots of checks to make sure your document will be accepted by DeepL.
+* **Documents**: translate a variaty of document types.
+Supports drag and drop, and has lots of checks to make sure your document will be accepted by DeepL.

 * **Webpages**: translate any webpage.
 Extracts the relevant text to reduce the amount of characters and increase the readability.